 Fixtures

-There is now a 2022/3 fixture list (although note that times/days WILL change when TV picks are determined).
+This is the 2025/26 fixture list (although note that times/days WILL change when TV picks are determined).

 For those of you new to women’s football.
 Games are usually on Sundays (although this can vary).
-The 2022/3 season starts on the weekend of 10/11 September and ends in May, with lots of breaks.
+The 2025/26 season starts on the weekend of 6-7 September and ends on 16-17th May, with lots of breaks.

 - League games (Barclays WSL).
 A twelve team league: we play 11 other teams twice (home and away) across 22 games each season.
 See our current league position.

-- Continental Cup games: This begins with five mini leagues including all tier one (Super League) and tier two (Championship) clubs, except those in the Champions League, who get a bye.
+- Subway League Cup games: This begins with groups.
+All tier one (Super League) and tier two (Championship) clubs compete in the group stages, except those in the Champions League, who get a bye.
 After a round-robin, the top team from each league progress and are joined by the Champions League teams in knock out rounds.
-Current status: Spurs lost to Chelsea in the QF, 25 Jan, and so are out of the cup for this year.
+In this year’s group Spurs will play Aston Villa (H), Birmingham City (H) and Bristol City (A) across Sept-November .

 - FA Cup games: made up of knock out rounds WSL teams enter in the fourth round proper.
-Current status: Spurs lost on penalties to Reading at home in the 5th round and are out of the cup for this year.
+The fourth round (when WSL teams enter) kicks off in January. .

 Home Games

-It is a lot of fun to watch games live.
-It’s super-easy to get a ticket, costs are relatively low (especially for kids or younger adults), the crowds are very friendly (so you can go alone, or let teenagers go by themselves, without worry).
+Nothing beats watching games live.
+It’s incredibly easy to get a ticket, costs are relatively low (especially for juniors) and crowds are very friendly so do not worry about coming to games by yourself, or letting teenagers come by themselves.
 Try it and you’ll be hooked!

 There is always good availability of tickets for individual home games.
-Ticketing is via the Spurs website (Spurs ticket-office).
+Buy your tickets via the Spurs website (Spurs ticket-office).
 It works similarly to the men’s but it’s cheap.

 Note: most games are initially listed as at 2pm on a Sunday.
-But this may change with the exact day/kick-off time dependent on TV schedules.
+But this may change with the exact day/kick-off time dependent on TV schedules and/or cup matches.
 So do not book transport/accomodation until these are confirmed.

 Matchday Information

-This year we are at Brisbane Road Stadium, home of Leyton Orient FC for 2022/23.
+This is the fourth year that Spurs Women’s home stadium is Brisbane Road Stadium, home of Leyton Orient FC.

-- Spurs have provided a really useful Brisbane Road Matchday Guide.
+- Spurs have also created a Brisbane Road Matchday Guide.

 - This blog covers First Impressions of Brisbane Road as Spurs Women’s home ground.